bradbell/xrst/sphinx/test_out/user_guide.rst

     same input file; see :ref:`run_xrst@group_list`.
 #.
 Unlike doxygen and autodoc, xrst organizes  the contents tree
     for sections using commands that include files;
-    see :ref:`child_cmd`.
+    see :ref:`toc_cmd`.
 This enables one to group functions or classes into one section of the documentation.
 #.
 Includes a configurable spell checker; see
     :ref:`spell_cmd` and :ref:`run_xrst@sphinx_dir@spelling` .